 Harassment includes, but is not limited to:

-Event organisers may take action to redress anything designed to, or with the clear impact of, disrupting the event or making the environment hostile for any participants.
+Event organizers may take action to redress anything designed to, or with the clear impact of, disrupting the event or making the environment hostile for any participants.

 We expect participants to follow these rules at all event venues and event-related social activities.
 We think people should follow these rules outside event activities too!

 If someone makes you or anyone else feel unsafe or unwelcome, please report it as soon as possible.
-The Sketch team can be identified by t-shirts.
 Harassment and other code of conduct violations have no place at our events and reduce the value of our meetups for everyone.
 We want you to feel safe and happy at our event because people like you make our events what they are.

 You can make a report either personally or anonymously.